This free event is a webinar and takes place online.

 Anthony (Tony) Barash, Advanced Leadership Fellow, Harvard University, and Former Director, American Bar Association’s Center for Pro Bono, Harvard’s Advanced Leadership Initiative

 The Program on Crisis Leadership and the HKS Crisis Management Student Group welcome Tony Barash, currently a fellow with Harvard’s Advanced Leadership Initiative and past director of the American Bar Association’s (ABA) Center for Pro Bono.
 In this seminar, Barash will present on the ongoing integration of the legal profession into the broader emergency management community, focusing on ABA’s involvement in post-Katrina relief and recovery and his experience as an advisor to the federal government during the BP oil spill.
-Barash will conclude with comments on remaining challenges and possible paths forward for the improved provision of legal services and aid during disaster response and recovery efforts.
+Barash will conclude with comments on remaining challenges and possible paths forward for the improved provision of legal services and aid during disaster response and recovery efforts.… Read more about Lawyers and Emergency Management

 124 Mount Auburn, Suite 200-North, Room 226, Cambridge, MA

 About the Seminar In The Cracked Bell, an ethnographic study of contemporary United States, Riley-Smith identifies a distinctive and intriguing American paradox.
 Despite a powerful national myth – or narrative – of individualism, entrepreneurialism, and innovation, the anthropologist finds features of traditional patron-client societies associated with Southern Europe.
-An established network of power-blocs and semi-secret societies exist at many different levels of society, ranging from street gangs of Los Angeles, college fraternities, and trade unions, as well as networks of corporations, lobbyists, and politicians.
+An established network of power-blocs and semi-secret societies exist at many different levels of society, ranging from street gangs of Los Angeles, college fraternities, and trade unions, as well as networks of corporations, lobbyists, and politicians.… Read more about The Cracked Bell: America and the Afflictions of Liberty

 About the Seminar This webinar will explore how a human rights approach can be used to facilitate better access to prevention and protection for victims of human trafficking.